butaixianran/Blender-Vmd-Retargeting/README.md

 We made a video for some common issues, check it out:
 [https://youtu.be/qBivoDgFpc4](https://youtu.be/qBivoDgFpc4)

+## Daz Genesis 9
+You need diff daz importer **version 1.6.2+** to import a Daz Genesis 9 character.

+If you already has diff daz importer ver 1.6.1 in your Blender, you have to remove it and re-open Blender, before installing version 1.6.2.
+Then re-config the Global setting after installing version 1.6.2.
+A lot of files and settings are changed.

+Be noticed, Genesis 9's twist bones are no longer in arms.
+Which makes MMD's twist bones can not map into Genesis 9's arm.
+So, any vmd motion uses twist bones, can not be converted to Genesis 9.

+Also, Genesis 9 can not be converted to MMD model.

 ## Leg won't bend
 This vmd motion does not use IK.